arman-man/Python-Web-Scraper/README.md

 # Python-Web-Scraper

-Developed a Python application for real-time stock price monitoring.
+Developed a Python application for real-time stock price monitoringo.

 Built a microservice for web scraping, using multithreading to handle concurrent user input.